Naozumi/cs-updater/README.md

 * Threaded downloads
 * News feed
 * Mutiple installation directories
+* "Native Feeling" message boxes rather than the annoying windows ones.
 * Check for updates and download the installer
 * Launch the game